 - Remove from heat, adjust seasoning and serve on tostadas or in tacos or use to stuff enchiladas or burritos.

-Tinga Variations
+Tinga Notes and Variations

 - Tinga de res (Beef tinga): Use beef skirt steak or stewing meat.
 Beef will need to cook longer (1 1/2 to 2 hours) to become tender enough to shred.